lwojcik/react-twitch-ext-onauthorized/README.md

 # react-twitch-ext-onauthorized

-React Higher Order Component performing authorization with Twitch Extension Helper.
-It passes `auth` object.
+React Higher Order Component performing authorization with Twitch Extensions JavaScript Helper.
+It calls [`twitch.ext.onauthorized`](https://dev.twitch.tv/docs/extensions/reference/#onauthorized) and passes received authorization object to a child component as a render prop.

+While [`onauthorized` is not the only method offered by The Extensions JavaScript Helper](https://dev.twitch.tv/docs/extensions/reference/#helper-extensions), it is definitely  the most essential building block of each Twitch Extension.

 # Requirements

-* React v16.8 or newer (aka any version supporting [React Hooks](https://reactjs.org/docs/hooks-intro.html))
+* React v16.8 or newer (any version supporting [React Hooks](https://reactjs.org/docs/hooks-intro.html))

 # Install